trevorwslee/rusty_dumb_tools/README.md

   <br>the above demonstrates how to invoke the sub-command `calc-repl`, which in turn show how `DumbCalcProcessor` like a REPL
 * `cargo run -- ltemp Trevor`
   <br>the above demonstrates how to use `DumbLineTemplate` to format lines to show data
+* `cargo run -- lblscreen`
+  <br>the above demonstrates how to use `DumbLineByLineScreen` to implement a "progress info panel"
 * `cargo run -- arg -f 0.2 5 --string2 VAL1 false 1 2 3`

 The output of running `cargo run -- -h`: